Mature Masculine

 Near Enemies: False Versions

 Mental sharpness without openness: Fast thinking or strong opinion that calls itself clarity.
-It creates tension and the need to win.
+Marked by tension and the need to win.

 Spiritual identity: Using ideas of awakening to feel special.
-It resists honest self-examination and bypasses pain.
+Bypassing honest self-examination and pain.

 Cold detachment: Using clarity to disconnect from feeling and responsibility.
-It leaves relationships chilled.
+This leaves relationships chilled.

 Over-trust in concepts: Mistaking frameworks or traditions for living truth.
 Reality gets squeezed to fit the concept.